Keelen-Fisher/horned-beast/README.md

 Estimate of time needed to complete: 3 hours
 As a user, I want to see a visually pleasing application that is also reponsive when I view this application on different screen sizes.
 Start time: 9:40 Pm
-Finish time:
+Finish time: 10:08 Pm
-Actual time needed to complete: 2 hours
+Actual time needed to complete: 28 minutes